Your Pet, Our Passion.

 They use this cat tail language to signal to you or other cats that they’re ready for interaction and will usually purr, rub their face on you and sometimes might also meow happily.

 When your cat’s tail gets really fluffed up, it’s because they feel as though they’re in danger.
 They generally do this during a confrontation, whether with another dog, cat or maybe with your super scary hoover.
-According to The Nest, they fluff up to try and make themselves look larger and scarier to their foe, which is why they’ll arch their back too.
+According to research, they fluff up to try and make themselves look larger and scarier to their foe, which is why they’ll arch their back too.

 Sometimes when your cat’s sleeping and you pet or talk to them, they might twitch their tail.
 This cat tail language is their way of saying, “I know you’re there, but I feel safe enough to carry on snoozing anyway.”